szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 [Click here to go to results](./results)

+To summarize:
-TLDR: Results generally reflect model backbone training bias (imagenet datasets).
-Results also show that
+* Results generally reflect model backbone training bias (imagenet datasets)
+* Saliency maps on single object, non-occluded images tend to be highly correlated to ground truths.
+* Maps on high texture and multiple different object classes tend to be negatively correlated with ground truths.
+* The standard text bias is not present in CAMs, but is present in ground truths.
+*

 ## Acknowledgements
 * Jacob Gil for his popular EigenCAM for YOLO5 notebook.
 Implementation of this project is based heavily this framework, with some adjustments.
 Link the notebook below: